 3.4 We may process information that you post for publication on our website or through our services (“publication data“).
 The publication data may be processed for the purposes of enabling such publication and administering our website and services.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business.

-3.5 We may process information contained in any enquiry you submit to us regarding goods and/or services, including the chat (“enquiry data“).
+3.5 We may process information contained in any enquiry you submit to us regarding goods and/or services (“enquiry data“).
 The enquiry data may be processed for the purposes of offering, marketing and selling relevant goods and/or services to you.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business.